Espyo/Pikifen/readme.md

 ## What's left

-To know what still needs to be done in the project, please check the included manual's History and roadmap page for a general overview, or the project's [todo file](https://github.com/Espyo/Pikifen/blob/master/source/documents/todo.txt) for details.
+To know what still needs to be done in the project, please check the included manual's "History" page for a general overview, or the project's [todo file](https://github.com/Espyo/Pikifen/blob/master/source/documents/todo.txt) for details.

 ## Troubleshooting

-If you have any issue, please check the included manual's troubleshooting and FAQ pages.
+If you have any issue, please check the included manual's "Troubleshooting" and "FAQ" pages.

 ## Contributing